fastify/fastify/.github/ISSUE_TEMPLATE.md

-** DO NOT ERASE THESE INSTRUCTIONS WITHOUT READING THEM FIRST! **

-Please read this entire template before posting any issue.
-If you ignore these instructions and post an issue here that does not follow the instructions, your issue might be closed, locked, and assigned the `missing discussion` label.

 #### You have already researched for similiar issues?
 It's not uncommon that somebody already opened an issue or in best case it's already fixed but not merged.
 That's the reason why you should [search](https://github.com/fastify/fastify/issues) at first before submitting a new one.